Scott Palmer was living with his parents and making millions of dollars playing high-stakes online poker. They had no idea.

 “One Christmas my dad kept coming into my office and telling me to take the trash out.
 And I was playing $50/$100 against someone and I just kept saying no,” Palmer told PokerListings.
 “Later on he told me he was really upset that I didn't help.
 I told him I had just won $170,000 and he said I made the right decision.”
 Palmer started playing poker when he was 14 playing home games with his soccer teammates.
 A few years later he met Dan “Jungleman” Cates and the two began playing poker online.
 A couple years after that both Cates and Palmer were playing the highest stakes on the internet and winning millions of dollars.

-Palmer Developed Fast with Help from Dan Cates
+Palmer Improved Fast with Help from Dan Cates

-His parents knew he played poker but they had no idea he was one of the most successful players in the world and would routinely win and lose more than a million dollars every month.
+His parents knew he played poker but had no idea he was one of the most successful players worldwide.
+And would routinely win and lose more than a million dollars every month.

 Along with all US-based Full Tilt Poker customers, Palmer got the good news that the site's balances would be paid back when PokerStars acquired Full Tilt Poker and all their liabilities.